DISSINET/bologna.incr.social/README.md

 # Incriminations in the inquisition register of Bologna, 1291-1310: Data and R code
 R syntax and network data for the article: Zbíral, David; Riccardo, Katia; Hampejs, Tomáš; Brys, Zoltán.
 2024.
 Gender, kinship, and other social predictors of incrimination in the inquisition register of Bologna (1291–1310): Results from an exponential random graph model.
-Under review.
+(Currently under review)

 The data and analysis are described in the related article (see below).